 Here are the main kinds of men’s incontinence pants you can choose from:

-- Anatomically designed pants.
+Anatomically designed pants.
 Anatomically shaped pants are designed for people who want to be discreet without compromising total leak protection.
-Some pants have a double panelled front pouch for disposable pad inserts.
+Some pants have a double paneled front pouch for disposable pad inserts.
 Fly buttons similar to regular boxers are convenient for people who travel and do not need to take their trousers off when changing.
 Some anatomical pants have leg carriage for the catheter bag and straps to keep the tubes and the urine bag in place

 - Pull Up Pants.
 Men’s pull up incontinence pants are an ideal product for those who prefer the ease of use and security of garment with built in pad, combined with simplicity and convenience of disposable incontinence pads.
 Pull up pants often look and feel like normal underwear